Luay-Abdulraheem/mule-snow-sfdc-migration/README.md

 <!-- Use Case (start) -->
 **As a ServiceNow admin I want to migrate incidents to Salesforce**

-This example should serve as a foundation for the process of migrating Incidents from a Workday instance to Salesforce.
+This example should serve as a foundation for the process of migrating Incidents from a ServiceNow instance to Salesforce.

 As implemented, this example leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 Firstly will query the ServiceNow for all the existing Incidents that match the filtering criteria sent as a request parameter.
 The criteria is based on ServiceNow Incidents caller Id.